poshAJ/PoshToolbox/docs/Get-FolderProperties.md

 ## OUTPUTS

-### PSObject
+### PoshToolbox.GetFolderPropertiesCommand+FolderPropertiesInfo

-Returns a result object for each specified folder.
+Returns a FolderPropertiesInfo object for each specified folder.

 ## NOTES